uttasarga9067/Bash-Shell-Scripting/README.md

 The File organisefiles.sh contains a shell script which can be used in order to copy the files of the same type in a common directory.
 The Script includes the Automated process of copying .pdf, .txt, and .jpg files in a directory which is created according to the file type.

+### The Word Document Contains Step by Step procedure to follow the same.

+## Always Automate